Dissolution of the

 The Pacific Forest and Watershed Lands Stewardship Council (Stewardship Council) is a private, nonprofit foundation that was established in 2004 as part of a Pacific Gas and Electric Company (PG&E) settlement with the California Public Utilities Commission.
 We have two overarching goals: to ensure that over 140,000 acres of California's pristine watershed lands are conserved for the public good through our Land Conservation Program, and to invest in outdoor programs that serve California's young people through our Youth Investment Program.

 Changes to Enhancement Grant Program.
-Planning for the Stewardship Council’s wind down has led us to an expanded partnership with the Sierra Nevada Conservancy (SNC), and SNC will begin to administer elements of the Stewardship Council’s enhancement grant program in 2022.
+Planning for the Stewardship Council’s wind down has led us to an expanded partnership with the Sierra Nevada Conservancy (SNC), and SNC began to administer elements of the Stewardship Council’s enhancement grant program in 2022.
 SNC will ensure continued oversight and administration of our impactful enhancement grant program after the Stewardship Council formally dissolves.
 All eligible grantees have been identified for projects with existing available funds.
 Stewardship Council staff is here to support a successful transition.

 Finalizing Youth Investments.
 Our work has included the investment of $30 million in youth outdoor leadership and opportunities for underserved youth to experience the outdoors.
 More information on our Youth Investment Program can be found here: Stewardship Council Youth Investment Program